ernestio/ernest-site-docs/content/downloads/index.md

 ### From 2.x.x to 2.y.y

-1. Shutdown Ernest: `docker-compose down`

-2. Pull down the latest version of Ernest: `git checkout docker-compose.yml && git checkout config/nginx/ernest.local && git checkout master && git pull`

-3. Run the setup script: `./upgrade`
+1. Run the setup script: `./upgrade`